ESA-PhiLab/CAS_Confidence_Assessment/README.md

 We have used the Visual Studio Code IDE Code Editor.

+This GitHub repo will be updated shortly!
+Stay tuned!

 ## CAS Results

 The main results and the key outcomes of the proposed model CAS can be found in the paper "Fine-Tuning EO Foundation Models with Confidence Assessment for enhanced Semantic segmentation (CAS)".

 ## Acknowledgement:

-All the acknowledgements, references, and citations for the model CAS can be found in the paper "Fine-Tuning EO Foundation Models with Confidence Assessment for enhanced Semantic segmentation (CAS)".
+All the acknowledgements, references, and citations for the model CAS can be found in our paper "Fine-Tuning EO Foundation Models with Confidence Assessment for enhanced Semantic segmentation (CAS)".

 ## If you use our code, please cite: